androidessence/RichTextView/readme.md

 	- This method is used to apply Bullets based on start and end lines.
 - `formatImageSpan(int start, int end, Bitmap bitmap)`
 	- This method is used to apply ImageSpan based on the start and end line specified along with a bitmap specified.
+- `formatFadeInSpan(int startIndex, int endIndex)`
+	- This method fades in text that starts with startIndex and ends with endIndex.

 Color Format Types